hybridgroup/mechanoid/README.md

 Mechanoid is an open source framework for building and running WebAssembly applications on small embedded systems and tiny IoT devices.
 It is intended to make it easier to create applications that are secure and extendable, and take advantage of all of the latest developments in both WebAssembly and embedded development.

-Mechanoid includes a command line interface tool that helps you create, test, and run applications on either simulators or actual hardware, in part thanks to being written using [Go](https://go.dev/) and [TinyGo](https://tinygo.org/).
+Mechanoid includes a command line interface tool that helps you create, test, and run applications on either simulators or actual hardware.

-## Why would you want to do this?
+You can write WASM modules for Mechanoid using any language that can compile to WebAssembly, including [TinyGo](https://tinygo.org/), [Rust](https://www.rust-lang.org/), and [Zig](https://ziglang.org/).

-- Devices that are extensible.
-Think app stores, downloadable add-ons, or end-user programmability.
+Mechanoid itself is written using [Go](https://go.dev/) and [TinyGo](https://tinygo.org/).

-- Environment is sandboxed, so bricking the device is less likely.
+## Why run WebAssembly on embedded devices?

-- Code you write being compiled to WASM is very compact.
+- Hardware devices that are extensible.
+Think app stores, downloadable add-ons, or end-user programming.
-- Devices that need a reliable way to update them.
+- WASM runtime environment is sandboxed for better device security.
-- OTA updates via slow/high latency are more viable.
+- All devices need updates.
+By only updating the WASM code "bricking" the device is less likely.
+Also WASM code is compact, so is well suited for slow/high latency connections.
-- Specific APIs can be provided by the host application to guest modules, so application-specific code matches the kind of code you are trying to write.
-Games, industrial control systems.
+- Device code that is portable.
+Develop code in Go/Rust/Zig or any language that can compile to WASM.
-- Develop code in Go/Rust/Zig or any language that can compile to WASM, and run it on the same hardware, using the same APIs.
+- Application specific APIs for hardware.
+From games, to industrial control systems.

 ## Getting started